-Other observes described the events which played out in Ekiti not only "as an apparent rule of force in a democracy, but a reckless display of raw power, a condemnable intimidation of civility and a others have argued that that it is illegal for the government to employ the use of the armed forces to maintain law and order during elections.

-flagrant abuse of fundamental rights of the expected voters."
+Other observes described the events which played out in Ekiti not only "as an apparent rule of force in a democracy, but a reckless display of raw power, a condemnable intimidation of civility and a flagrant abuse of fundamental rights of the expected voters."
 (Agoro cited in Okoro, 2014).
 Agoro further noted that there were unusual movement of hundreds of thickly equipped vehicles and police helicopter ceaselessly flying over the skyline of Ekiti, for a simple election in a state controlled by a political party different from that at the centre is akin to casting votes under the barrels of guns an unexpected evil development in a democracy" (Agoro cited in Okoro, 2014).
 The views, as expressed above are indeed consistent with the submissions of a Civil Society group-"Say No Campaign" (SNC) on the Ekiti 2014 Governorship elections.